 While some red worms may be found here in the wild—horse manure can be a source—once temperatures dip below 50 °F | 10 °C, only the cocoons may survive our winters.

 If you want to make a worm tower or indoor worm bin, you can order composting worms from a local red worm farmer (best option for vibrant, healthy worms) or get them on Amazon or other mail-order sources.
-Always check you are getting a composting red worm suitable for a worm bin.
+They must not be an invasive species and must be composting red worms suitable for a worm bin.

-To survive year-round they will have to be protected from temperature extremes.
+To survive year-round they will have to be protected from temperature swings.

 One smart idea would be to keep a large indoor worm bin in a Rubbermaid tub, and, as they reproduce, use your surplus worms to populate your outdoor bin.